Joaosilva27/4th-Project-Passenger-Counter/README.md

 ## Screenshots
 ### How it looks

 The app itself is very simple.
-It has a increment, decrement, reset, and save button.
+It has an increment, decrement, reset, and save button.

 ![PassengerCounter](https://user-images.githubusercontent.com/94570140/152614377-7c30148f-0aec-434c-bb5e-79b6016c8143.png)